mhmeadows63/scope-chain/README.md

 ## Detail

+The `chain` function has this fingerprint `chain(final, step, step, step, ...)`

 The 1st argument to `chain` is the _final_ function having a fingerprint of `function (err, args, ...)` and it is always called last.
 In a middleware usage, the middleware-next argument is usually supplied here.

-The 2nd and subsequent arguments to `chain` are the asynchronous steps of the activity.
+The 2nd and subsequent arguments to `chain` are the sequential asynchronous steps of the activity.
 When called, each function is wrapped in its own try/catch where all exceptions are caught and sent to the _final_ function, aborting all subsequent steps.
-For each of the 2nd and subsequent functions `this` is a function-object for use as the inner next for each step function.
+For each of the 2nd and subsequent functions `this` is a function-object to be used as the inner-next for each step function.

-The `this` object provides four variants having the following fingerprints:
+The `this` object provides four variants of the inner-next functionality having the following fingerprints:

 ### `this(err, arg1, arg2, arg3, ...)`